polyvet/medmed_cba/README.md

 - **Interactive interface** for scenario setup and results visualization
 - **Stochastic simulation** using triangular distributions and sigmoid uptake modeling
 - **Estimates** both monetary (NPV) and time savings
-- **Configurable** for high-, middle-, and low-income country scenarios

 ## Usage